mopemope/meghanada-emacs/README.md

 # Meghanada-Mode

-## A Java Develop Environment for Emacs
+## A Better Java Development Environment for Emacs

 `meghanada` is a new java-mode (`meghanada-mode`) that aims at improving the editing experience for the Java.
 It works by using a combination of an Emacs